Join our Newsletter

 Deconstruction to me is spiritual progress.
 It's spiritual evolution.
 Yes, it hurts‚ like growing pains!
 But it's oh so worth it!

 Look‚ when we deconstruct, we are free to go through it at our own pace.
 We can take years if we want.
 Or, if we want to speed up the process and find relief, talking with someone one-on-one helps get it done.
 I know!
-I give it and I've used it.
+I've given it and I've received it.
 It works!
 It's worked for me, and I watch it work for others.

 There's no need to go it alone.
 I mean, you can if you want to.
 Some people do and some of those people make it.
 At least find a group that gets you.
 But I always recommend‚ ALWAYS, that you find someone you can process your transition with.